-A travel guide with things to do in Asheville, NC, as well as our favorite places to stay, eat, and play.
+A travel guide with things to do in Asheville, NC, plus our favorite places to stay, eat, and play.

-It’s no secret that Asheville, NC is one of my very favorite cities.
+If you’ve followed my travels for a while, you probably know that Asheville, NC is one of my absolute favorite cities.

 PLACES TO EAT IN ASHEVILLE NC